 The study included 35,334 participants after 4857 (12.1%) were excluded due to missing data on their health care use over the previous three years.
 Of these, 23,851 (67•5%) participants reported at least one contact with health services in the previous 12 months.
 A total of 50,154 consultations were discussed in interviews.
 Table 1 presents the characteristics of the participants in each country.

 When asked where they went most frequently over the previous three years when they felt sick or needed to consult someone about their health, less than 1% of participants in China, Mexico and Russia reported going to a TM practitioner.
-Just 40 (1•2%) participants in South Africa and 123 (2•6%) participants in Ghana reported that they would use TM.
-In contrast 984 (9•9%) of participants in India reported that they most frequently visited traditional healers when they felt sick or needed to consult someone about their health [Table 1].
+Just 40 (1•7%) participants in South Africa and 123 (1.5%) participants in Ghana reported that they would use TM (percentages adjusted for survey design, therefore nationally representative).
+In contrast 984 (11•7%) of participants in India reported that they most frequently visited traditional healers when they felt sick or needed to consult someone about their health [Table 1].

-The number of participants who reported at least one TM consultation over the previous 12 months was higher than the number reporting that TM was their most frequent source of care over the past 3 years in China (666 participants, 5•9%) and in India (1852 participants, 18•6%), but lower in South Africa (3 participants, 0•1%).
+The number of participants who reported at least one TM consultation over the previous 12 months was higher than the number reporting that TM was their most frequent source of care over the past 3 years in China (666 participants, 9•4%) and in India (1852 participants, 19•0%), but lower in South Africa (3 participants, 0•02%).
 The percentage of all consultations reported by participants that were with a practitioner of TM varied from less than 1% in Mexico, Russia and South Africa, 3•1% in Ghana, 8•5% in China, to 20•0% in India [Table 1].